 My love for the arts stayed with me so I knew that in my next chapter I would work with artists again.
 It was then that I discovered the beautiful art of hand lettering.
 It was really Instagram that introduced me to this unique art form.
 Then, the Women’s March happened and I just knew that I had to pair the two worlds together - I would work with hand letterers in creating inspiring and empowering messages for women.

-In this first collection, we asked hand letterers around the world to bring to life inspiring and empowering messages for women.
+We asked hand letterers around the world to bring to life inspiring and empowering messages for women.
 We took those messages and created statement t-shirts, art prints, and accessories that women can proudly display on themselves or inside their homes.

 Hand lettering is a form of drawing where you make letters come alive!
 Each piece is unique, an artist injects his or her own personality and style.
 It has both old and new characteristics, it’s a beautiful marriage between hand drawing and digital art.